Cadify/Cadify-User-Manual/docs/controls/cadifycontrols-advanced.md

 ## Practise a little bit more

-To practise dynamic lists a little bit more, lets add some more static elements into the Table Top Database.
+To practise dynamic lists a little bit more, let’s add some more static elements into the Table Top Database.

 <img src="https://raw.githubusercontent.com/Cadify/Cadify-Light-User-Manual/main/docs/controls/images/moreStaticForLists.png" alt="MoreStaticContent" style="vertical-align: middle;">

-- Fill 'Q' column with calculations:
+- Fill the 'Q' column with calculations:

 `=IF(P65='Cadify MASTER'!G$15;'Table Top Database'!O65;"")`